 3.4.
-Does this Bill create, amend, or remove: (a) offences or penalties (including infringement offences or penalties and civil pecuniary penalty regimes)?
-NO (b) the jurisdiction of a court or tribunal (including rights to judicial review or rights of appeal)?
-NO
+Do es this Bill create, amend, or remove: (a) offences or penalties (including infringement offences or penalties and civil pecuniary penalty regimes)?
+YES (b) the jurisdiction of a court or tribunal (including rights to judicial review or rights of appeal)?
+NO a) Removes infringement offences, pecuniary penalties and offences clauses 36-50 in Act and clauses 9-11 in the regulations. lauses 36-50 in

 3.4.1.
 Was the Ministry of Justice consulted about these provisions?
-NO
+YES The Ministry of Justice will be/has been consulted regarding the removal of t through the BORA vet process. hese provisions Brivaov issues